 4.11 Task Code 11 – Groundwater Gauging/Bailing and Sampling (Task Codes 11.1 through 11.6)

 These task codes shall be used when performing groundwater well gauging, bailing, and sampling activities to monitor both on and off-site conditions.
 Coordination, preparation, materials, and equipment charges shall correspond to actual activity performed (e.g. gauging, bailing, sampling); only travel time and vehicle expenses should be applied to task code 11.1.1.
 Field notes shall include the identity of the wells sampled in addition to all data gathered from the sampling event.
 Effluent sampling of POET systems from the tap shall be reimbursed as task code 23.1.
-Groundwater sampling utilizing a pump in any capacity should be applied to TC 11.1.8. .
+Groundwater sampling utilizing a pump in any capacity should be applied to TC 11.1.8.
+Task Codes 11.1.3 and 11.1.8 include the equipment and labor required to collect field measurements.
+Task code 11.1.7 is only to be used when sampling is not performed.

 Items covered under these task codes include: